 Special Collections provides controlled access to its holdings, balancing research, teaching and learning needs with the obligation to preserve materials for future use.
 While the materials are non-circulating, patrons are welcome to view them in our reading room.
-We strongly encourage making appointments in advance to ensure that items are paged and available upon your arrival.* Special Collections staff are available for research consultations, both in person and virtually.
+We strongly encourage making appointments well in advance to ensure that items are paged and available upon your arrival.
+Special Collections staff are available for research consultations, both in person and virtually.

 About Your Visit

 We welcome your visit and ask all patrons to abide by our policies and procedures meant to preserve the unique materials in the collection.